 The sole belief behind the entire company is one that musicians know very well: the little things.
 Jack was striving to find reeds and designed accessories from a musician's perspective.

 But that's not all; the innovations are tested on the road by some of the best-known saxophone players in the world.
-The brand has ambassadors that test their products to the limit and bring back valuable feedback.
+The brand has ambassadors who test their products to the limit and bring back valuable feedback.
 Thus, you can expect great-performing reeds that provide effortless playability to all players.

-Notable saxophone reed: Boston Sax Shop Custom Tenor Reeds (link to check the price at Boston Sax Shop)
+Notable saxophone reed: Boston Sax Shop Custom Tenor Reeds

 A reed that can deliver a balanced tone that will allow you to project while staying warm is a rare find.
 This was the idea behind the first prototype of reeds by the Boston Sax Shop.
 They were searching for a mix of the warm-oriented Classic reeds and the more buzzy and bright tone of the Jazz reeds.